Precontact Inuit Land Use

 The Inuit in Prehistory

 Prehistory is the period of time before the appearance of written records.
 This time varies from culture to culture and in Newfoundland and Labrador ended with the arrival of European explorers around 1500 AD.
 Human cultures are said to be prehistoric if they existed before the written word, and historic after that point.
-Often, different terms are used to denote the prehistoric and historic phases of a single culture, as is the case with the historic Inuit and their prehistoric ancestors, the Thule.
-According to archaeologist James A. Tuck, the prehistoric and historic phases of the Inuit “are really conveniently chosen points on a continuum that facilitate communication and discussion.”
+Often, different terms are used to denote the prehistoric (now more commonly referred to as the precontact) and historic phases of a single culture, as is the case with the historic Inuit and their precontact ancestors, the Thule.
+According to archaeologist James A. Tuck, the precontact and historic phases of the Inuit “are really conveniently chosen points on a continuum that facilitate communication and discussion.”
 (Tuck 110)

 The Thule were a marine-oriented culture and obtained much of their diet from the sea.
 Marine mammals – whales, seals, and walrus – were particularly important because they not only provided large quantities of food, but also skins, oil, tusks, and bones.
 Hunters used harpoons of varying sizes to catch these animals and fashioned sharp blades from bones, ivory, and stones.
 They sometimes caught sea mammals on land or through the ice, but often pursued them by boat using either a small one-person kayak or a larger umiak able to hold up to 20 hunters.
 The Thule built the frames of both vessels out of wood or walrus ribs and other bones, which they then covered with animal hides.

 Fish and seabirds were other important maritime resources.
 Hunters usually caught seabirds in the winter and early spring and fished for char, trout, cod, salmon, and other species when in season.
 They made fishing lines and bird snares from whale baleen and also built stone weirs (underwater fences or dams) in rivers and streams to corral fish before catching them with spears.